suhasHere/moq-e2ee-mls/draft-jennings-moq-e2ee-mls.md

 ## Lock API {#counter-lock}

-This is a simpple REST style API over HTTPS.
+This is a simple REST style API over HTTPS.

 ~~~~
 GET /lock/<MLS Group ID>?val=<counter>
 ~~~~

-Returns body with "LOCKED" for scuesss, and current value if the counter for counter error.
+Returns "Ok" if lock acquistion succeded, a "Confict" response with lock is already held with retry_later time value or "CounterError" with  current value of the counter when the requested counter doesn't match the expected value.

 ## Increment API {#counter-incr}